Alex Verdugo Preview, Player Props: Red Sox vs. Yankees

 Alex Verdugo At The Plate

-- Verdugo has 29 doubles, four triples, nine home runs and 39 walks while batting .271.
+- Verdugo has 31 doubles, four triples, nine home runs and 39 walks while hitting .275.

-- He ranks 44th in batting average, 51st in on base percentage, and 80th in slugging among the qualifying hitters in MLB action.
+- Among qualified hitters in MLB, he ranks 35th in batting average, 45th in on-base percentage, and 75th in slugging.

-- He has homered in nine games this year (8.5%), leaving the park in 1.9% of his trips to the dish.
+- Verdugo enters this game on a four-game hitting streak.
+During his last games, he's hitting .333 with one homer.

-- In 32 games this season (30.2%), Verdugo has picked up an RBI, and in 11 of those games (10.4%) he had more than one.
-He has also driven home three or more of his team's runs in two contests.
+- He has hit a long ball in nine games this season (8.4%), homering in 1.9% of his plate appearances.

-- In 51 of 106 games this season, he has scored, and 12 of those games included multiple runs.
+- Verdugo has had an RBI in 32 games this year (29.9%), including 11 multi-RBI outings (10.3%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.